zhemao/hodgepodge/README.markdown

 computer, because the FAH program takes up all the processing power available to it for some reason.

+## aur.sh

+A bash script for interacting with the Arch User Repository from the command line.
+The script takes five subcommands: fetch, unpack, build, install, and clean.
+The fetch command downloads the package, unpack extracts the tarball, build runs makepkg, install runs pacman, and clean deletes the archive and the uncompressed folder.
+The fetch, unpack, build and install commands are chained.
+Build and install will run unpack if the installation folder doesn't exist.
+Unpack will run fetch if the tarball does not exist.

 ## License

-These scripts are made available under the MIT License, reproduced in LICENSE
+These scripts and programs are made available under the MIT License, reproduced in LICENSE